matiasandina/NATSCI191/Delayed_Gratification.md

 # The Data

-The information is on a spreadsheet
+The raw information is on a `.csv` file called `delayed-trials.csv`.
+You can open this file on Excel.
 Other source of information is `delayed-table.csv`.
 Here you will find answers aggregated by group.

 # Exercises